Your Pet, Our Passion.

 If your cat only occasionally sneezes and is perfectly well in general, then just keep an eye on them for a few days and try to work out if there is any pattern to when they sneeze.

-If your cats sneezing becomes more persistent, if your cat sneezes blood, or if they have other symptoms such as excessive nasal discharge, runny eyes, fatigue, coughing or trouble breathing, or if he or she is off their food, then you should make an appointment to see your vet as soon as possible.
+If your cats sneezing becomes more persistent, if your cat sneezes blood, or if they have other symptoms such as nasal discharge, runny eyes, fatigue, lethargy coughing or trouble breathing, or if they are off their food, then you should make an appointment to see your vet as soon as possible.
 Most causes of your cat’s sneezes are easily treated and your cat should soon be feeling much better.

 Looking for more cat health advice?
 Read our guide on cat vomiting, next.